Institutional OA memberships with publishers

 Standard APCs £1700 (£1200 for Open Biology)

-1) Prepay Membership: COAF/RCUK/Wellcome funded authors will have their APCs paid in full where criteria are met
+1) Prepay Membership: COAF/RCUK/Wellcome funded authors will have their APCs paid for fully OA journals where criteria are met

 Instructions: If your article is accepted for publication in any of the Royal Society journals, you will be asked to identify yourself as part of a member institution, resulting in the 25% discount being applied upon payment.